 The statutes of the Nobel Foundation restrict disclosure of information about the nominations, whether publicly or privately, for 50 years.
 The restriction concerns the nominees and nominators, as well as investigations and opinions related to the award of a prize.

-The Nobel Committee makes its selection on the basis of nominations received or postmarked no later than February 1 of the year in question.
+Nomination deadline is 31 January at 12 midnight CET.
 Nominations which do not meet the deadline are normally included in the following year's assessment.
 Members of the Nobel Committee are entitled to submit their own nominations as late as at the first meeting of the Committee after the expiry of the deadline.